ahoymarcus/nextjs-myjs-tech-blog/articles/concepts-and-types-of-servers-2022-03-19.md

 	3.3.
 Web Server Architecture
 	3.4.
 Leading Web Servers Available on the Market
 4. ##### Application Servers
+    4.1.
+Why Do We Need Application Servers?
+    4.2.
+Leading Application Servers Available on the Market
 5. ##### Storage Servers
 6. #####
 9. ##### Further Reading